BIRTH PHOTOGRAPHY FAQ's

 How long have you been a photographer and how long have you been photographing births specifically?

-I have been a photographer since 2011 and have been photographing births since 2013.
-I have photographed over 150 families bringing their babies into the world.
+I have been a professional photographer since 2009 and have been photographing births since 2013.
+I have photographed over 180 families bringing their babies into the world.

 How do you navigate low light situations?
 Do you use flash?
 Are you able to continue taking pictures if the flash is bothering me during labor?

 Low light is my friend, we know each other very well.
 Honestly, lighting is different for every birth.
-I have found that many of my families prefer the look of images with a bounced flash.
-Meaning that I point the flash directly up to the ceiling at a low setting.
+When possible I stick with natural light and if its too dark, I have found that many of my families prefer the look of images with a bounced flash.
+Meaning that I point the flash directly up to the ceiling or wall at a low setting and never directly toward you.

 If the flash is bothering you, I have no problem working with no flash, my cameras are of the highest quality and you will have your story still beautifully told no matter the situation.